pksebben/AmazingGrace/README.md

  - attempt to enter the navy and denial based on age (too old) height-to-weight, and value (to the war effort) as a mathematician at vasser
  - Membership in the reserves (on a weight exemption), and subsequent membership of WAVES (Women Accepted for Volunteer Emergency Service).
 WAVE officers were trained at Smith college, enlisted trained at Oklahoma A&M.
  - Assignment to Harvard Computation Project and work on the Harvard Mk I
- - Employment at Eckert-Mauchley in 1949, joining the UNIVAC team.
-Getting computers mansplained to her while she developed the first english programming language linker, known as the A Compiler.

 ### Eckert-Mauchley and the UNIVAC